jsm8989/vesicles_iii/lab_notes.md

 - spent the evening on the Leica, trying different pinhole sizes on the same vesicle etc, not too much going back and forth between rooms this time.
 - Did convince myself that re-pipetting vesicles into the well makes for a much nicer sample (in that a far higher proportion of them are "isolated").
 Quite nice to see them equilibrating after they've just gone in.
 - Also probably spent too much time looking at the laser (with the leica in epi mode) and I should watch out...
+- Pietro sent some comments back in the afternoon which I am happy with!
+Now just got to get to work on the data...

 ### 12/4/22